Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States

-The load position given by $y=(x_T+r\phi\sin(\beta),y_T+r\phi\sin(\alpha)\cos(\beta),r\phi\cos(\alpha)\cos(\beta))$ forms an $(x,u)$-flat (actually $x$-flat) output of the system.
+forms an~$(x,u)$-flat (actually $x$-flat) output of the system.
 The multi-index $R$ containing the highest orders of the derivatives of the components of the flat output in \eqref{eq:parameterization} is given by $R=(4,4,4,4)$.
-In the following, we again apply the procedure described in Section \ref{subsec:exact_lin_xu} to obtain a multi-index $\kappa$ with the properties stated in Theorem \ref{thm:construction}.
-Subsequently, we again derive a quasi-static feedback \eqref{eq:intro_quasi_static_feedback_x} which introduces the corresponding derivatives $v=y_\kappa$ of the flat output as new inputs.
+In the following, we again apply the procedure described in Section \ref{subsec:exact_lin_xu} to obtain a~multi-index~$\kappa$ with the properties stated in Theorem \ref{thm:construction}.
+Subsequently, we again derive a~quasi-static feedback~\eqref{eq:intro_quasi_static_feedback_x} which introduces the corresponding derivatives $v=y_\kappa$ of the flat output as new inputs.

-\textit{\textbf{Step 1.}} Differentiating the components of the flat output along the corresponding vector field \eqref{eq:fu}, we find that $K_1=(2,2,2)$ with the corresponding time derivatives
+\textit{Step $1$.} Differentiating the components of the flat output along the corresponding vector field~\eqref{eq:fu}, we find that $K_1=(2,2,2)$ with the corresponding time derivatives

-and $\Rank{\partial_u\varphi_{[K_1]}}=1$.
-We can choose e.g. $\varphi_1=\varphi^3$ with $\kappa_1=k_1^3=2$ and thus $\varphi_{rest_1}=(\varphi^1,\varphi^2)$, and apply the change of coordinates
+and $\Rank{\partial_u\varphi_{[K_1]}}\!=1$.
+We can choose, e.g., $\varphi_1\!=\varphi^3$ with $\kappa_1\!=k_1^3\!=2$ and thus ${\varphi_{{\rm rest}_1}\!=\bigl(\varphi^1,\varphi^2\bigr)}$, and apply the change of coordinates

-by which we replace the input $u^3$ and its derivatives by $v_{1}$ and its derivatives, and keep $u_{rest_1}=(u^1,u^2)$ and its derivatives as coordinates.
+by which we replace the input $u^3$ and its derivatives by $v_{1}$ and its derivatives, and keep ${u_{{\rm rest}_1}=\bigl(u^1,u^2\bigr)}$ and its derivatives as coordinates.
 This results in

-Note that the choice $\varphi_1=\varphi^3$ is not unique but the most practical one, since the other two possible choices $\varphi_1=\varphi^1$ and $\varphi_1=\varphi^2$, would lead to feedback laws with singularities for $\alpha=0$ or $\beta=0$.\\
+Note that the choice $\varphi_1=\varphi^3$ is not unique but the most practical one, since the other two possible choices $\varphi_1=\varphi^1$ and $\varphi_1=\varphi^2$, would lead to feedback laws with singularities for $\alpha=0$ or $\beta=0$.

-\textit{\textbf{Step 2.}} We proceed by differentiating $\varphi_{rest_1}=(\varphi^1,\varphi^2)$ until an explicit dependence on $u_{rest_1}=(u^1,u^2)$ occurs.
-This is the case for the $4$th derivatives
+\textit{Step $2$.} We proceed by differentiating $\varphi_{{\rm rest}_1}=\bigl(\varphi^1,\varphi^2\bigr)$ until an explicit dependence on $u_{{\rm rest}_1}=\bigl(u^1,u^2\bigr)$ occurs.
+This is the case for the $4$-th derivatives

-i.e. $K_2=(4,4)$.
-Because of $m_2=\Rank{\partial_{u_{rest_1}}\varphi_{rest_1,[K_2]}}=2$, the procedure terminates at this point and we have $\kappa_2=K_2$.
+i.e., $K_2=(4,4)$.
+Because of $m_2=\Rank{\partial_{u_{{\rm rest}_1}}\varphi_{{\rm rest}_1,[K_2]}}=2$, the procedure terminates at this point and we have $\kappa_2=K_2$.

 In conclusion, in the constructed coordinates the time derivatives of the flat output up to the orders $\kappa=(\kappa_1,\kappa_2)$ with $\kappa_1=2$, $\kappa_2=(4,4)$ are of the form

 The quasi-static feedback \eqref{eq:feedbackXU} which introduces the derivatives $v=y_{[\kappa]}$ as inputs is obtained by substituting the above expressions \eqref{eq:crane_y_e} for $y_{[0,\kappa-1]}$ and $y_{[\kappa,R]}=v_{[0,R-\kappa]}$ into the flat parameterization $F_u$ of the control input (not stated here explicitly), which yields a linearizing feedback of the form